wptrainingteam/block-development-examples/plugins/post-meta-modal-2502fb/README.md

 | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [📁](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/meta-block-bb1e55) | Meta Block                                                                | <small><code><a href="https://github.com/WordPress/block-development-examples/wiki/03-Tags#meta">META</a></code></small> | `bb1e55`                                                                                                                                | [📦](https://raw.githubusercontent.com/WordPress/block-development-examples/deploy/zips/meta-block-bb1e55.zip "Install the plugin using this zip and activate it.
 Then use the ID of the block (bb1e55) to find it and add it to a post to see it in action") | [![](https://raw.githubusercontent.com/WordPress/block-development-examples/trunk/_assets/icon-wp.svg)](https://playground.wordpress.net/#%7B%22landingPage%22:%22/wp-admin/plugins.php%22,%22steps%22:%5B%7B%22step%22:%22login%22,%22username%22:%22admin%22,%22password%22:%22password%22%7D,%7B%22step%22:%22mkdir%22,%22path%22:%22/downloads%22%7D,%7B%22step%22:%22writeFile%22,%22path%22:%22/downloads/plugin.zip%22,%22data%22:%7B%22resource%22:%22url%22,%22url%22:%22https://raw.githubusercontent.com/WordPress/block-development-examples/deploy/zips/meta-block-bb1e55.zip%22,%22caption%22:%22Downloading%20plugin...%22%7D%7D,%7B%22step%22:%22installPlugin%22,%22pluginZipFile%22:%7B%22resource%22:%22vfs%22,%22path%22:%22/downloads/plugin.zip%22%7D%7D%5D%7D "Use the ID of the block (bb1e55) to find it and add it to a post to see it in action") |
 <!-- @TABLE EXAMPLES END -->

-## Understanding the Example Code

-Overview of the code in bullet point form.

-## Related resources

-Bulleted list of references

 ----